“How do I rank on Google?” It’s the question nearly everyone asks while deciding whether to invest in a new website.

 So, be honest.
 It’s the best policy, anyway.

 5. Listicle Post

-For these posts, each list item could stand on its own or they could be mega lists of atomic or unrelated items.
+For these types of posts, each list item could stand on its own or they could be mega lists of atomic or unrelated items.

 Examples of listicles include: